 Observation hours include paid and volunteer time spent with a physical therapist.
 They may be directly treating a patient, or you may be filing paperwork or cleaning treatment areas – it all counts as long as a PT is there to witness!

 Each school will have their own requirements.
 Check the school’s website, PTCAS website for each school, or the PTCAS Observation Hours Summary.
-You must meet the requirement for each school in order to be considered for acceptance – this is not a just a recommended guideline, so double check what each school requires.
-Some are more specific than others in that they require a certain number of hours in outpatient and inpatient.
+You must meet the requirement for each school in order to be considered for acceptance.
+This is not a just a recommended guideline, so double check what each school requires.
+Some programs specifically require a certain number of hours in outpatient and inpatient.

-I recommend that you observe in an inpatient setting, whether or not it is required by the school.
-Additionally, observe in as many settings as possible!
-I observed 5 settings, and one of my interviewers mentioned how great it was that I was able to see several different types of therapy.
-Try to get 20-40 hours in different settings, rather than getting 200 hours in just one.
+I recommend that you observe in an inpatient setting, whether or not it is required by the schools you will be applying to.
+Inpatient physical therapy can look vastly different from outpatient settings, so it’s good to see as much variety as possible.
+Try to get 20-40 hours in different settings, rather than getting 100 hours in just clinic.
 You’ll be exposed to different patient populations, different treatment techniques, you’ll get a better idea of what you’re interested in, and you will have more physical therapists to potentially write you a letter of recommendation.

-Here are the possible settings to choose from on PTCAS.
-You can choose more than one for each facility you observed at (for example, if the acute hospital also had home health that you observed).
+Here are the possible settings to choose from on the PTCAS application.
+You can choose more than one for each facility you observed at (for example, if the acute care hospital also had inpatient rehabilitation).